Shine: The Hits

 Shine: The Hits is the first compilation album by Christian pop rock group Newsboys.
-It was released in 2000, spanning recordings from 1988 to 1998 (songs from 1999's Love Liberty Disco, their latest studio album at the time, were left off the collection).
-Exclusive to the set were three new songs ("Joy", "Who?", and "Praises"), an update of their 1996 hit "God Is Not a Secret", featuring dc Talk's TobyMac, a remix of their hit "Shine", and an eight-minute "Mega-Mix" of several of their biggest hits.
+It was released in 2000, featuring recordings from every album up to that point except for Hell Is for Wimps (1990) and Love Liberty Disco (1999).
+Exclusive to the set were three new songs ("Joy", "Who?", and "Praises"), an update of their 1996 hit "God Is Not a Secret", featuring TobyMac, a remix of their hit "Shine", and an eight-minute "Mega-Mix" of several of their biggest hits.
 Also included is an extended version of "I'm Not Ashamed", which differs from the original album version.